htcondor/htcondor/docs/version-history/lts-versions-24-0.rst

 Bugs Fixed:

-- On Windows the :tool:`htcondor` tool now uses the python API to try and the launch the python interpretor.
+- On Windows the :tool:`htcondor` tool now uses the Python C API to try and launch the python interpretor.
 This will fail with a message box about installing python if python 3.9 is not in the path.
   :jira:`2650`